-- 1. Annual Meetings - A. The annual meeting of this CLP shall be held in { } of each year or, in the event of such meeting not being held in that month for any reason, as soon thereafter as possible.
-The annual meeting should not normally be held before May in any year. - B. Affiliation fees due to this CLP for the previous year ended 31 December must have been paid to this CLP a clear 35 days before the date of the annual meeting.
+1. Annual Meetings

+- A. The annual meeting of this CLP shall be held in {} of each year or, in the event of such meeting not being held in that month for any reason, as soon thereafter as possible.
+The annual meeting should not normally be held before May in any year. - B. Affiliation fees due to this CLP for the previous year ended 31 December must have been paid to this CLP a clear 35 days before the date of the annual meeting. - C. New affiliations accepted at least 60 days prior to the AGM in the current year shall have all rights associated with attendance at the AGM. - D. Twenty eight days' notice of an annual meeting shall be given to all eligible affiliated organisations and Party units. - E. Seven days' notice of an annual meeting shall be given to voting members entitled to attend.

-- C. Twenty eight days' notice of an annual meeting shall be given to all eligible affiliated organisations and Party units. - D. Seven days' notice of an annual meeting shall be given to voting members entitled to attend. - 2.
-Special Meetings - A. Special General Meetings may be called at the discretion of the Executive Committee and shall be called on the written request of at least one third of the affiliated organisations and Party units which are or would be entitled to send delegates to this CLP under a delegate structure. - B. Seven days' notice of a special meeting shall be given to voting members entitled to attend except in cases of emergency, when only business of immediate importance shall be transacted. - Ordinary General Meetings shall be held at such intervals as laid down in the standing orders of this CLP or as may be determined by resolution of the General Meeting. - 4.
-Seven days' notice of General Meetings shall be given to voting members entitled to attend. - 5.
-A notice calling an annual, special or ordinary General Meeting shall state as far as possible the business to be transacted. - Any notice required to be given under these rules shall be in writing which may include electronic communication.
-Notices to be sent to affiliated organisations and Party units shall be addressed to the secretary thereof. - 7.
-Finance - A. Following each annual meeting of this CLP the secretary shall forward to the General Secretary a copy of this CLP's constituency annual report, including the annual statement of accounts and such other information as may be requested by the NEC in the format required and in compliance with this CLP's legal and financial responsibilities under the Political Parties, Elections and Referendums Act 2000. - B. Where required by PPERA 2000, the annual statement of accounts must be presented to and approved by a general meeting in the first quarter of the year following the year in question.
+2. Special Meetings

+- A. Special General Meetings may be called at the discretion of the Executive Committee and shall be called on the written request of at least one third of the affiliated organisations and Party units which are or would be entitled to send delegates to this CLP under a delegate structure. - B. Seven days' notice of a special meeting shall be given to voting members entitled to attend except in cases of emergency, when only business of immediate importance shall be transacted. - Ordinary General Meetings shall be held at such intervals as laid down in the standing orders of this CLP or as may be determined by resolution of the General Meeting. - 4.
+Seven days' notice of General Meetings shall be given to voting members entitled to attend.

+- 5. A notice calling an annual, special or ordinary General Meeting shall state as far as possible the business to be transacted. - Any notice required to be given under these rules shall be in writing which may include electronic communication.
+Notices to be sent to affiliated organisations and Party units shall be addressed to the secretary thereof.

+7. Finance

+- A. Following each annual meeting of this CLP the secretary shall forward to the General Secretary a copy of this CLP's constituency annual report, including the annual statement of accounts and such other information as may be requested by the NEC in the format required and in compliance with this CLP's legal and financial responsibilities under the Political Parties, Elections and Referendums Act 2000. - B. Where required by PPERA 2000, the annual statement of accounts must be presented to and approved by a general meeting in the first quarter of the year following the year in question.
 The annual statement of accounts must be forwarded to the Electoral Commission by 30 April of the year following the year in question.